About Lawrence Marshall, MD

 Dr. Marshall served as chief of the Division of Neurosurgery from 1995-2010.
 He has served in many key roles at the UC San Diego, including associate dean for the Faculty Practice Plan and executive director of managed care.

-As a professor of surgery at the UC San Diego School of Medicine, he has conducted research studies in a wide range of areas related to central nervous system trauma and severe head injury.
+As a professor of neurological surgery at the UC San Diego School of Medicine, he has conducted research studies in a wide range of areas related to central nervous system trauma and severe head injury.

 Dr. Marshall completed a fellowship at the Institute of Neurological Sciences in Glasgow, Scotland after his residency training at the University of Pennsylvania.
 He earned his medical degree at the University of Michigan in Ann Arbor.
 Dr. Marshall is board certified in neurological surgery.